Darnol/FS24_SoftwareTesting_Assignments/assignment03/04-e_shop/Documentation.md

 This is tested with `test_ArgumentCaptor` which verifies the content of the arguments.

 ### C. Content of invocations—Increasing observability
-In order to verify the order argument of the function `onOrderPlaced`, I introduced a return value for the function.
+In order to verify the order argument of the function `onOrderPlaced`, I introduced a `Order` return value for the function.
 `onOrderPlaced` now returns the input.
+I had to enhance the tests `test_numberOfInvocations` and `test_ArgumentCaptor` with mocked answers in order to simulate correct return values.
+Furthermore, I expanded the `EventPublisher` class with two methods `verifyOrderInput` and `isOrderOk` to increase the observability of the class.

+The result of this task are in the two tests `test_enhancedObservability` and `test_enhancedObservability_assertFailure`.

 ### Comparison